abisop/nuttx-docs/en/guides/armv7m_runtimestackcheck.md

 60-200 bytes are just margin.
 Either way stacks should always be allocated with at least 200 bytes of margin.

-Because of the reserved register rBS contains the current context's stack base, and rBS is not updated on the entry to an ISR, it is not possible to check the stack penetration for an interrupt with Per function Call stack checking.
+Because of the reserved register rBS contains the current context\'s stack base, and rBS is not updated on the entry to an ISR, it is not possible to check the stack penetration for an interrupt with Per function Call stack checking.